Olamidun/py-dojah/README.md

 class_object = PyDojah(app_id, secret_key, sandbox=False)
 ```

-///To be given bullet points
-app_id is the ID of the app you created in your dojah dashboard.
+* app_id is the ID of the app you created in your dojah dashboard.

-secret_key is the secret_key given to you by dojah once you sign up
+* secret_key is the secret_key given to you by dojah once you sign up

-sandbox is to indicate which environment you are calling the endpoints from, default is False which means you are calling them in production, if you set it to true it means you are calling them in development.
+* sandbox is to indicate which environment you are calling the endpoints from, default is False which means you are calling them in production, if you set it to true it means you are calling them in development.

 NOTE: some endpoints only work in production environment, so if you want to test them, remember to change your sandbox value